-If he or she is football crazy then you should check the FLF website for local clubs most of which run soccer training for kids, whilst Soccer Soccer offers elite training camps for children's football, including those hosted at ISL.
+If he or she is football crazy, then you should check the FLF website for local clubs, most of which run soccer training for kids, whilst Soccer Soccer offers elite training camps for children's football, including those hosted at the International School of Luxembourg (ISL).
 The Football Klinik Academy runs training programmes for kids aged 4 to 18 years on Fridays and Saturdays.

 Top Squash holds an introduction to this active sport as well as a junior programme.
 There are many local tennis clubs, nearly all providing tuition for children, whilst Tennis Spora in Bambesch has a tennis school.
 Luxembourg Lacrosse also supports youth teams.

 Karate kids, or those who prefer Judo, Aikido, Ju Jitsu, Kung Fu, Taekwondo or Krav Magna can find a list of all the clubs in Luxembourg here.

 If you want your child to attain the swimming certificate or just use up some energy, there are several pools in Luxembourg offering swim classes for children (mainly over 6 years-old, but some offer classes for younger children).

 Start with Les Thermes (Bertrange), Syrdall Schwemm (Neideranven), d’Coque (Kirchberg) or Pidal (Walferdange) or find the pool most local to you that runs a swim club from the Luxembourg Federation of Swimming here.